novatron-fusion/h5whale/README.md

 - `H5WEB_APP_PORT`: Port through which the viewer will be served (default: `3000`)
 - `H5GROVE_APP_URL`: URL of the h5grove app that serves HDF5 file contents (default: `http://localhost`)
 - `H5GROVE_APP_PORT`: Port through which the h5grove app serves HDF5 file contents (default: `8888`)

+### Front-end for HSDS (h5web_app)

+The front-end app in `h5web_app` is a React application deploying the H5Web viewer with [vite](https://vitejs.dev/) for an HSDS server

+There are two .env configs for either a local hsds server on `http://localhost:5100` or for a remote server.

+To start run:

+- `docker compose --env-file .env.local up`
+- docker compose --env-file .env.novadb up